ballerina-platform/nballerina/docs/subset13.md

    * the only function from `ballerina/io` that can be called is `println`
    * `println` only accepts a single argument (which is of type `any`)
 2. An import with no organization and with a module name starting with `root`.
 An `import root.X;` in a file `F.bal` will read the module from the files `F.modules/X/*.bal`.
-3. Hexadecimal int cannot be assigned where a decimal is contextually expected. i.e. `decimal x = 0x1234` is not allowed.

 ## Notes